brazilla-ray/epg/README.md

 Finally, I create an array that will hold the colors to be used.
 You may have noticed that I didn't declare variables for these "color" buttons; I'll be doing that later and using the colors in this array to name them.

 ### The `init()` function
-Most of the code for the app's behavior will be wrapped in a function, which will be called once the page has loaded.[^3]
+The code for the app's behavior will be wrapped in a function, which will be called once the page has loaded.[^3]
 ```javascript
 function init() {
   // app functionality will go in here